Back to blog

 What is incoming insurance?

-It is commonly used by:
+It is often used by:

-• international students before studies start
+• international students before their studies begin

 • exchange students

-• visitors with longer stays
+• visitors staying for a longer period

 When do you need incoming insurance?